skypyproject/skypy/CONTRIBUTING.rst

 3. Then follow the `Contributor Guidelines`_ on the rest of this page to open a `Pull Request`_ to contribute the code implementing the new feature.

+Members vs External contributions
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+In terms of contributing, there is very little difference between SkyPy members and external contributions!

+1. SkyPy members go through a simple onboarding process where their contributions are previously defined, they have access to internal communication channels, they are involved in decission making processes and attend quarterly meetings.
+Member's contributions will be acknowledged in the main author list of Zenodo.

+2. External contributors can develop as much code as any of the SkyPy members!
+And their contributions will be acknowledged as *''external contributions''* in Zenodo.

  .. _Discussions Page: https://github.com/skypyproject/skypy/discussions
  .. _Issue: https://github.com/skypyproject/skypy/issues
  .. _Pull Request: https://github.com/skypyproject/skypy/pulls